Quick Picks

 Okta Workforce Identity is the enterprise SSO standard: deepest app catalog, strongest admin controls, best compliance

-Microsoft Entra ID (Azure AD) wins for Microsoft-centric organizations: included with Microsoft 365, seamless Windows integration
+Microsoft Entra ID (Azure AD) wins for Microsoft-centric organizations: included with Microsoft 365, smooth Windows integration

 1Password is the best password manager that now includes SSO: consumer-friendly UX, excellent shared vaults, Fastmail integration